cmusatyalab/dermshare/README.md

 Linux distribution, it is best to (re-)install NumPy v1.9.1 and Six v1.9.0 with pip after installing OpenCV-Python.

-`fil_gemini` must install dependencies into a virtualenv in /tmp the first time it runs.
-To avoid long delays in the first search, the virtualenv can be prepopulated by running `fil_gemini` without arguments on the Diamond servers.
+`fil_autosegment` and `fil_gemini` must install dependencies into a virtualenv in /tmp the first time it runs.
+To avoid long delays in the first search, the virtualenv can be prepopulated by running `fil_autosegment` and `fil_gemini` without arguments on the Diamond servers.
 To avoid additional delays whenever a Diamond server is rebooted or /tmp is cleared, you can globally install the necessary Python libraries:

+    pip install -r autosegment/requirements.txt
     pip install -r gemini/requirements.txt

 ## Scope server